 A "train the trainer" model is used to prepare staff to collect questionnaire data.
 Each Field Site designates two or more "Master Trainers" who participate in central trainings conducted by the RCU at the University of North Carolina at Chapel Hill on April 16-18, 2012.
 These Master Trainers are responsible for training and certifying the data collection staff at their Field Site.
 To be certified, Master Trainers attends the central training, reads the protocol and manual of procedures, complete the questionnaire and administer the questionnaire.
 The data collectors are certified by a Master Trainer who will describe the data collection process, insure that the protocol and manual of procedures are read and observe the questionnaire being administered to a volunteer.
+Table 9.2.
+Char acteristics of questionnaire administration I by Field Sites Field Sites

-Field Sites Case Western Minnesota Stanford Vanderbilt Administration Location Clinic Home Community center, Home. or Clinic Community center Administration Format Interviewer administered Interviewer administered Interviewer administered (child) and mix of interviewer and self-administered (parent) Interviewer administered Data collection format Computer Computer Paper Computer Computer Languages English English Spanish English and Spanish (parents) and English (child) English only in pilot; English and Spanish in main trial Respondent Parent or primary adult caregiver and participating child Parent or primary adult caregiver Parent(s) or primary adult caregivers and participating child Parent or primary adult caregiver
+Field Sites Case Western Minnesota Stanford Vanderbilt Administration Location Clinic Home Community center, Home, or Clinic Community center Administration Format Interviewer administered Interviewer administered Interviewer administered (child) and mix of interviewer and self-administered (parent) Interviewer administered Data collection format Computer Computer Paper Computer Computer Languages English English Spanish English and Spanish (parents) and English (child) English only in pilot; English and Spanish in main trial Respondent Parent or primary adult caregiver and participating child Parent or primary adult caregiver Parent(s) or primary adult caregivers and participating child Parent or primary adult caregiver